dmhuehol/EnvAn-WN/README.md

 convection: current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a skeleton of code from Megan Amanatides's original script.

 noseplotfind: current (6/14/17) version of MATLAB function to detect and display warmnoses.
 Currently displays TvP, Tvz, and skew-T charts.
 See "to be added" section near end of help for features which will be added in the near future.
 Updated 6/14/17 to reflect the complete splitting of warmnose analysis duties to nosedetect, standardize funciton format, and fix freezing temperature.

+numwarmnose: current (7/10/17) version of MATLAB script to divide up soundings data by the number of warmnoses present.
+Needs commenting, help, and will probably have more ways to classify systems added eventually.

 TvZ: current (7/7/17) version of MATLAB function to simply plot TvZ graph for soundings temperature profile.
 Currently under construction.